Tejasmishra66/Suraksha-Sarthi/README.md

 The backend is the source of truth.
 It exposes REST APIs for authentication, tasks, alerts, incidents, volunteers, resources, verification, sync, bulletins, intel pins, and heartbeat monitoring.
 The frontend signs in with the demo account, calls those APIs, renders the task board and incident map, uploads media, and stores offline actions locally until they are flushed back to the server.

-Recent UI updates include a detailed-address field for incidents, an agency dropdown on the task board, and department dropdowns for adding volunteers and resources.
+Recent updates have standardized the entire user interface into a **unified 3-column dashboard architecture** across all primary workflows:
+- **Report Incident**: Dedicated left-side stepper, center form, and live recent incidents feed on the right.
+- **Alerts (Updates)**: Left-side advanced filtering, central alerts feed, and right-side metric summaries.
+- **Equipment & Volunteers**: Matching 3-column data grids and statistical sidebars.
+- **Map Centric View**: Full-screen mapping with floating navigation overlays.

 ### Runtime Flow
 1. `backend/` starts the Express server, loads the SQLite schema, seeds demo data, and enables the alert, bulletin, intel, and heartbeat monitors.